 What you need – Filling Spices

 And here are the flavourings for the filling.
 Don’t be alarmed if you don’t recognise some of these – I’ve got options for you!

-- Black mustard seeds – they look like poppyseeds but have a slight wasabi-like bite to them.
+Black mustard seeds – they look like poppyseeds but have a slight wasabi-like bite to them.
 And they smell Indian, not Japanese!
 Not spicy, more a fresh zing.
 It’s about $1.50 in small packs at Indian grocery stores – I go to Indian Emporium in Dee Why on the Northern Beaches, Sydney.
 Also sold in the Indian food section at some Woolworths (Australia) $1.70, and online!
-Used in an Eggplant Curry I shared last week (big hit!) and Dal.
+Used in an Eggplant Curry I shared last week (big hit!), more recently Goan Fish Curry, and meatless wonder-dish Dal.